Psychology

 Credits 2.0

-The purpose of this course is to emphasize using the clinical instruments to assess cognitive functioning of children and adults.
+The purpose of this course is to focus on administration of clinical instruments to assess cognitive functioning of children and adults.
 The course is designed to develop competency in administration and report writing and consists of lecture, demonstration, practice administrations, and individual checkouts of competencies in test administration.
-The students receive constructive feedback in the areas of test administration, scoring, interpretation of results and report writing.
+Students receive constructive feedback in the areas of test administration, scoring, interpretation of results and report writing.

 PSYCG 1526: Personality Assessment I